 But the mayhem and violence unleashed in Kerala to protest the Supreme Court judgment is not spontaneous, but sponsored and orchestrated.
 It is being sustained by the RSS, which wants to strike roots in Kerala via Hindu ritualism and wants to bring the BJP to power.
 Issues related to temples and mosques have always been dear to the RSS because its so-called Hindu Rashtra (Nation) is based on them.
 But the RSS is bound to bite the dust in Kerala because, as BJP’s Hindu leader Subramanian Swamy commented, this is a struggle between obscurantism and progressivism.

-The struggle between obscurantism and progressivism in Hindu society has been so intense and so frequent that on many an occasions, Brahmanism was completely wiped out.
+The struggle between obscurantism and progressivism in Hindu society has been so intense and so frequent that on many an occasion, Brahmanism was completely wiped out.
 The Buddhist revolution had dealt such a deadly blow to the Brahmanism that had it not sought the sanctuary of Kshatriya kings and made compromises by dumping its gods and adopting Kshatriya heroes, it would have never been revived.
 Does the RSS want the struggle between obscurantism and progressivism in India, which had petered out in the beginning of the 20th century after the Mahad and Nasik Satyagrahas by Dr Ambedkar, to revive again?
 If this battle intensifies and spreads across the nation, Hindu nationalism will be blown to smithereens.
 Because, then the battle will not remain limited to temples alone, but will also bring in many other issues along with it, including awareness among the women and the Shudras.
 But the RSS does not want to talk about these issues because they are a threat to its very existence and interests.

 Is the struggle in Kerala taking place between obscurantists and progressives, as Subramanian Swamy suggests?
 No. Not at all.
 This struggle is actually between the obscurantists themselves.
 The women who are using force to stop women of menstruating age from entering the sanctum sanctorum of Lord Ayyappa are definitely obscurantists.
 But the women who visit or want to enter the sanctum sanctorum are also obscurantists.
 In fact, they are more obscurantist because they do not understand that the god who feels insecure at the mere sight of women has no godliness.
 The traditionalists want to protect the tradition – hence they are obscurantists.
 Those opposing the tradition are not progressives.
 They are also obscurantists as they are seeking salvation in the temple.
 Opposing a tradition is not always progressive.

 Dr Ambedkar also suffered a head injury.
 But the final outcome was that the Brahmins closed the doors of the temple for an indefinite period and the rathyatra was postponed.
 The Dalits also postponed their Satyagraha but did not end it.
 Later, Dr Ambedkar announced the end of the Satyagraha and said that its aim was just to make the Dalits get an idea of their position in Hindu religion and society.
-And that objective had been met.
+And that objective had been achieved.
 Ambedkar said: “Our objective is not to enter temples but to be partners in governance and administration.
 We will set our standards politically, not with temples.
 We have to keep ourselves away from the hypocrisy of temples and educate ourselves.
 In education lies our salvation.
 Hindus who are not ready to allow us into temples can hardly be expected to give us political rights.
 So, our future movement should be political.”

 In Kerala too, a leadership should emerge, which, like Ambedkar, should make people aware that a religion which talks of “Streeshudronadheeyatam” can never do any good to the women and the Shudras – a leadership which can turn them away from the temple and stop them from becoming fodder for gods like Ayyappa.
 We cannot hope that those who have unleashed violence in the name of tradition will be the harbingers of such a revolution.
 Neither can we expect the Left Front government of Kerala to do any such thing.
 After all, it too needs votes.
 Politics of votes can never bring about a revolution.
 But if a decisive battle between obscurantism and progressivism begins in the country, it can definitely yield positive results.